SOLID Principles in Rust: A Practical Guide

 --- FINAL CONTENT ---

-In the code below, the editor remains closed (we don’t modify it) but open.
+In the code below, the TxtProcessor remains closed (we don’t modify it) but open.
 We can extend it with plugins.
+You can copy and paste the code below in Rust Playground:

 // cargo run -p ex_05_ocp